Spinach Lasagna Roll Ups

 • Lasagna noodles: This recipe makes 12 individual lasagna rolls or one box of noodles.
 I suggest making a couple extra for any breaks when par-cooking them.

 • Spinach: For the filling, I use frozen spinach.
-The trick to getting it to set well is to drain the spinach from excess liquid.
+The trick to getting it to set well is to drain the spinach of excess liquid.

 • Cheese filling: The filling combines ricotta cheese and Parmesan as the base (use rennet-free Parmesan for vegetarians).
 Mix the cheese with an egg to help bind it for a thick layer that holds together while baking.
 The lasagna cheese filling is flavored with garlic, fresh basil, and spices (Italian seasoning, salt, pepper, and red pepper flakes) and combined with the spinach for a delicious roll-up.